 Developing Energy Metal Projects for the Clean Technology Market

 Go Metals Corp.
-(CSE:GOCO) is a Vancouver-based mining exploration company that is focused on developing energy metal projects for the growing battery market.
-The company is currently focused on developing their copper-cobalt Monster project in the Yukon, Canada.
+(CSE:GOCO,OTCQB:GOCOF) is a Vancouver-based mining exploration company focused on developing energy metals projects for the growing battery market.
+The company is currently focused on developing its copper-cobalt Monster project in Yukon, Canada.

-In recent times, there has been an emphasis on developing copper and cobalt projects due to the advances in clean technologies and the rising demand for electric vehicles (EV) and lithium-ion batteries, of which both materials are key components.
-Cobalt exploration companies have been focused on finding an alternative source to the politically-unstable Democratic Republic of Congo (DRC), which controls approximately 60 percent of the world’s cobalt supply.
-Copper is also expected to reach a supply deficit in face of the rising demand for the metal.
+The emphasis on developing copper and cobalt projects is due to advances in clean technologies and the rising demand for electric vehicles (EV) and lithium-ion batteries, of which both materials are key components.
+Copper is expected to reach a supply deficit in the face of the rising demand for the metal.

 - IOCG deposits offer high-tonnage potential.